-Elected members are members of a team, elected by their communities to work collectively in the interest of the whole community.
+Elected Members are members of a team, elected by their communities to work collectively in the interest of the whole community.
 The achievement of good outcomes for the local area is dependent on a mature and constructive working relationship between Elected Members.

-Elected members should behave in a manner that generates community trust and confidence in them as individual Council members and enhances the role and image of both the Council and the Local Government generally.
+Elected Members should behave in a manner that generates community trust and confidence in them as individual Elected Members and enhances the role and image of both the Council and the local government generally.
 Elected Members are expected to:

-- Conduct their ongoing relationship with other Elected Members, Council employees and the community with respect and courtesy; - Act within the law at all times - Act in good faith and not for improper or ulterior motives - Act in a reasonable, just and non discriminatory manner;] - Undertake their role with reasonable care and diligence
+- Conduct their ongoing relationship with other Elected Members, Council employees and the community with respect and courtesy. - Act within the law at all times. - Act in good faith and not for improper or ulterior motives. - Act in a reasonable, just and non discriminatory manner. - Undertake their role with reasonable care and diligence.

-The Local Government Act requires Council's to prepare and adopt a Code of Conduct to be observed by the Members of the Council.
-The Code of Conduct is a public declaration of the principles of good conduct and standards of behaviour that the Council agrees individual Council Members should conform to when carrying out their role.
-It also provides guidance to Council Members about carrying out their duties and responsibilities.
+As previously referred to, the Act requires Council to prepare and adopt a Code of Conduct to be observed by the members of the Council.
+The Code of Conduct is a public declaration of the principles of good conduct and standards of behaviour that the Council agrees individual Elected Members should conform to when carrying out their role.
+It also provides guidance to Elected Members about carrying out their duties and responsibilities.